 Disposal of Core Assets

-The REIT Manager may consider disposing core assets of FTREIT under the following procedure:
+The REIT Manager may consider disposing of core assets of FTREIT under the following procedures:

 - The REIT Manager must have core assets valuated by an independent valuator in accordance with the criteria specified in the notification of Office of the Securities and Exchange Commission;

-- Disposal of core assets must be overt and contain transaction details and approval procedure as specified in the Trust Deed and it must be approved by the trustee or a resolution of a meeting of unit holders in the same manner as acquisition of the assets.
+- Disposal of core assets must be over and contain transaction details and approval procedures as specified in the Trust Deed and it must be approved by the trustee or a resolution of a meeting of unit holders in the same manner as acquisition of the assets.

 - Disposal of core assets in the following categories is permitted only when necessary and appropriate and with approval from the Board of Directors:

-- Disposal of core assets before one-year anniversary from the date on which the trust acquires such core assets;
+- Disposal of core assets within one year from the date on which the trust acquires such core assets;

-- Disposal of core assets that FTREIT acquired ownership to the previous owner.
+- Disposal of core assets that FTREIT acquired back to the previous owner.

 Management of Core Assets

-In relation to management of core assets of FTREIT, the Company as the REIT Manager appoints a Property Manager who is selected based on experience in management of each type of properties in which FTREIT will make investment.
-The REIT Manager appointed FPIT as the Property Manager for asset in category of warehouse, FPT as the Property Manager for asset in category of factory, (Please see details in the topic “Property Manager”).
+In relation to management of core assets of FTREIT, the Company as the REIT Manager appoints a Property Manager who is selected based on experience in management of each type of property in which FTREIT will make investment.
+The REIT Manager appointed FPIT as the Property Manager for warehouses and FPT as the Property Manager for factories, (please see details in the topic “Property Manager”).
 The REIT Manager supervises and controls the Property Manager by the following means:

 - The REIT Manager establishes a marketing policy and strategy in property management for the Property Manager to comply with;

-- The REIT Manager controls and oversees the Property Managers’ performance on a regular basis and check accuracy and completeness of property-related tasks such as rental fee, outstanding payment, marketing activities, property conditions, repair expenses, and insurance of core assets.
+- The REIT Manager controls and oversees the Property Managers’ performance on a regular basis and checks accuracy and completeness of property-related tasks such as rental fee, outstanding payment, marketing activities, property condition, repair expenses, and insurance of core assets.

 SELECTION OF PROPERTY MANAGERS

-The REIT Manager may appoint one or more performance individuals to act as property manager(s) to manage assets of FTREIT.
-Property Managers must be competent to manage the and have knowledgeable people in estate management experience for not less than 3 years.
-The REIT Manager is responsible for property management fees and FTREIT is responsible for other costs incurred by the property management, such as maintenance fees, etc. However, if a new Property Managers are appointed, the REIT Manager informs the trustee of the appointment within 15 days of the appointment of the new Property Managers.
+The REIT Manager may appoint one or more juristic person to act as property manager(s) to manage assets of FTREIT.
+Property Managers must be competent to manage and have knowledgeable people in estate management with not less than 3 years’ experience.
+The REIT Manager is responsible for property management fees and FTREIT is responsible for other costs incurred by the property management, such as maintenance fees, etc. However, if a new Property Manager is appointed, the REIT Manager informs the trustee of the appointment within 15 days of the appointment of the new Property Manager.

-Property Managers have the maturity each 5 years of contract and can be renewed automatically.
-However, REIT Manager may appoint additional or change Property Managers to the terms outlined in the contract, when one of the following;
+Property Managers have a 5-year contract which can be renewed automatically.
+However, REIT Manager may change or appoint additional Property Managers within the terms outlined in the contract, when one of the following occurs:

-- Property Managers do not perform their duties according to terms and conditions of the contract of appointment and Property Managers do not remedy the remedy within 60 days after receipt of notice from REIT Manager to rectify such non-performance.
+- Property Managers do not perform their duties according to terms and conditions of the contract of appointment and Property Managers do not remedy this within 60 days after receipt of notice from REIT Manager to rectify such non-performance.

-- Property Managers were ordered by the court to be in receivership or the court has appointed the official receiver to manage the property of all real estate managers or only in significant parts.
+- Property Managers were ordered by the court to be in receivership or the court has appointed the official receiver to manage all, or a significant proportion, of the properties under the responsibility of the Property Manager.